WellingtonCityCouncil/dog-rules/readme.md

 `git push remote wccorigin`

-For a new repository on production, make the project public on github and then click import project in workbench and use the https public git repository link.
+For a new repository on production, make the project public on github and then click import project in workbench and use the https public git repository link. __Note: when doing this the interface is tricky - it's a two step process where you need to select the repository once it appears and click OK on the right__.
 You can then choose to make the github repository private again.

 For an already existing repository in production, add production as a remote and push updates to it as follows.